daviseford/clean-text-utils/README.md

 ## .get

 `cleanTextUtils.get.checksum` - Given any data, returns a unique checksum.
 Pass in `md5` or `sha1` for different algorithims. `sha256` is enabled by default.

+`cleanTextUtils.get.filename` - Given a url or filepath, returns the filename.
 ## .is

 `cleanTextUtils.is.hexCode` - Returns `true` if the given string is a hex code, such as `#CCC` or `#FA5732`.